laidbackpeter/UserRegistration/README.md

 # django-farmer-api

-REST API for registration of farmers and their bags of seed
+Containerized, with nginx REST API for registration of farmers and their bags of seed

 ## Instructions